 Taking a persistent and consistent approach to submitting your resume is one aspect of job search that few jobseekers take seriously – not necessarily because of the inability to be assertive, but rather due to the large task at hand.
 Job searching can be exhaustive, and individuals tend to lose initiative after receiving any degree of rejection.
 Submitting one or two resumes every day or so allows the jobseeker to remain active in their search, yet allow enough time to focus on other aspects of their lives.

 Job searching can be exhaustive, and individuals tend to lose initiative after receiving any degree of rejection.

 Need tips for focusing your job-search efforts?
-Start by building a list of industry-specific employers that best match your skill set and current career focus.
-Avoid applying to anyone and everyone — what some might call a spitball approach.
-Create a new list each week, submit your resume and introduction cover letter accordingly, and follow-up with each at some point over the next 5-8 business days to ensure receipt of your submission.
-By conducting follow-up, you put yourself on the phone with a company rep, which also enables you to answer any questions they may have about your skill set, resume, or whatever.
+Start by building a list of industry-specific employers that best match your skillset and current cover letter accordingly, and follow-up with each at some point over the next 5-8 business days to ensure receipt of your submission.
+By conducting follow-up, you put yourself on the phone with a company rep, which also enables you to answer any questions they may have about your skillset, resume, or whatever.

 3. Add an eye-catching, action-provoking introduction to your resume.

 Marketing professionals will tell you that the best marketing material has a “hook”: something that will make the reader take action.
 Relative to job searching, a hook should cause the reader to call for an interview, or possibly discuss your candidacy further with a colleague.